mancube/tidaloader-opus/README.md

 ## Docker Installation (Recommended)

-The easiest way to run SquidLoader Troi is using Docker.
+The easiest way to run Tidaloader is using Docker.
 This works on Windows, macOS, and Linux.

 ### Prerequisites